Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 Dually, let $\bE$ be an exact DG\+category with exact products.
 Denote by $\Ac^\ctr(\bE)$ the minimal triangulated subcategory in the homotopy category $\sH^0(\bE)$ containing the totalizations of short exact sequences in $\sZ^0(\bE)$ and closed under products in $\sH^0(\bE)$.
 The objects of $\Ac^\ctr(\bE)$ are called \emph{contraacyclic} (with respect to the given exact DG\+category structure on~$\bE$).
 The triangulated quotient category

 is called the \emph{contraderived category} of an exact DG\+category~$\bE$.

 Notice that any triangulated category with countable (co)products is idempotent-complete~\cite[Proposition~3.2]{BN}.
 Consequently, any triangulated subcategory closed under countable (co)products in a triangulated category with countable (co)products is a thick subcategory~\cite[Criterion~1.3]{Neem}.
+Hence all absolutely acyclic objects are coacyclic and contraacyclic (under the respective assumptions).